JonaBenja/appliedtm/README.md

 The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl, during January 2021.

 ### annotations
-This folder contains annotations for 10 articles about vaccination that were retrieved from a larger batch of web crawled articles.
+This folder contains annotations for 10 articles about the vaccination debate that were retrieved from a larger batch of web crawled articles.
 The annotations were made by the 4 contributing authors on the following files:

 * `dc-gov_20170703T010627.txt`
 * `cdc-gov_20170706T111717.txt`